mfey/units2/tutorial.md

     (getValue (km 6) cm)

 That said, the only reason to extract a value from an amount is to interact with pre-existing clojure functions.
-To promote functional code, unit wrap/unwrap methods over 1-to-1 functions are part of the reference implementation:
+To promote functional code, we recommend the following wrap/unwrap idioms:

-    (let [sin (unwrap-in rad #(Math/sin %))
+    (let [atan (comp rad #(Math/atan %))
-          atan (wrap-out rad #(Math/atan %))
+          sin  (comp #(Math/sin %) #(getValue % rad))
           angle (deg 90)]
       (atan (sin angle)))

 # Mathematics with units -- the `ops` library